 Having observed this rare breed of happy humans for a few years now, I think I have uncovered the secrets of the Dutch mindset.
-Here is a Dutch guide to happiness but let’s keep it just between us. 😉
+Here is a Dutch guide to happiness, but let’s keep it just between us. 😉

-Dutch mindset: don’t get hung up on the details
+1. Don’t get hung up on the details

 The Dutch don’t mess around.
 They don’t get hung up on complications and tackle every issue with poise and pragmatism.

 This translates to their incredible time management skills.
 Efficiency is even applied to your lunch in the Netherlands.
 If you want to save time and focus on your goals for the day, try the Dutch diet: Take a buttered slice of bread, add a slice of cheese, and fold it up.

 Repeat as necessary, or switch it up by adding ham or another kind of cheese or meat if you like to live dangerously.
 For breakfast, treat yourself to a buttered slice of bread with hagelslag (chocolate sprinkles) on top.